Yuhan-Ren/yren0434_9103_GA/README.md

 **The animation inspiration reference**
-My inspiration came from a picture of a cat eating fish, so I wanted to include fish elements in my scene, and the fish should be dynamic.
+-My inspiration came from a picture of a cat eating fish, so I wanted to include fish elements in my scene, and the fish should be dynamic.
 My cat would have some cute actions, so I designed the cat's eye opening and closing and the cat's meowing sound.
 To make the whole animation more childlike, I also added smiley faces.
 ![An image of a cat](readme.image/58af20c23b78adbcac9e221578e36c93.jpg)